dlt-hub/dlt/docs/website/blog/2024-05-14-rest-api-source-client.md

 We will link to examples also in this [Colab tutorial demo](https://colab.research.google.com/drive/1qnzIM2N4iUL8AOX1oBUypzwoM3Hj5hhG#scrollTo=SCr8ACUtyfBN&forceEdit=true&sandboxMode=true)

-1. Collect your api url and endpoints:
+1. Collect your api url and endpoints, [colab example](https://colab.research.google.com/drive/1qnzIM2N4iUL8AOX1oBUypzwoM3Hj5hhG#scrollTo=bKthJGV6Mg6C):
     - An URL is the base of the request, for example: `https://api.github.com/`.
     - An endpoint is the path of an individual resource such as:
         - `/repos/{OWNER}/{REPO}/issues`;
         - or  `/repos/{OWNER}/{REPO}/issues/{issue_number}/comments` which would require the issue number from the above endpoint;
         - or `/users/{username}/starred` etc.
-2. Identify the authentication methods:
+2. Identify the authentication methods, [colab example](https://colab.research.google.com/drive/1qnzIM2N4iUL8AOX1oBUypzwoM3Hj5hhG#scrollTo=mViSDre8McI7):
     - GitHub uses bearer tokens for auth, but we can also skip it for public endpoints https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28.
 3. Identify if you have any dependent request patterns such as first get ids in a list, then use id for requesting details.

-   For GitHub, we might do the below or any other chained requests:
+   For GitHub, we might do the below or any other dependent requests. [colab example](https://colab.research.google.com/drive/1qnzIM2N4iUL8AOX1oBUypzwoM3Hj5hhG#scrollTo=vw7JJ0BlpFyh):
       1. Get all repos of an org `https://api.github.com/orgs/{org}/repos`.
       2. Then get all contributors `https://api.github.com/repos/{owner}/{repo}/contributors`.

 4. How does pagination work?
 Is there any?
-Do we know the exact pattern?
+Do we know the exact pattern? [colab example](https://colab.research.google.com/drive/1qnzIM2N4iUL8AOX1oBUypzwoM3Hj5hhG#scrollTo=rqqJhUoCB9F3)
     - On GitHub, we have consistent [pagination](https://docs.github.com/en/rest/using-the-rest-api/using-pagination-in-the-rest-api?apiVersion=2022-11-28) between endpoints that looks like this `link_header = response.headers.get('Link', None)`.
-5. Identify the necessary information for incremental loading:
+5. Identify the necessary information for incremental loading, [colab example](https://colab.research.google.com/drive/1qnzIM2N4iUL8AOX1oBUypzwoM3Hj5hhG#scrollTo=fsd_SPZD7nBj):
     - Will any endpoints be loaded incrementally?
     - What columns will you use for incremental extraction and loading?
     - GitHub example: We can extract new issues by requesting issues after a particular time: `https://api.github.com/repos/{repo_owner}/{repo_name}/issues?since={since}`.